-- Log into each secondary unit and upgrade the firmware.
+- Log into each backup unit and upgrade the firmware.

 See the FortiAnalyzer Release Notes and FortiAnalyzer Upgrade Guide in the Fortinet Document Library for more information.

-- Wait for the upgrades to complete and check that the secondary units have joined the HA cluster as secondary units.
+- Wait for the upgrades to complete and check that the backup units have joined the HA cluster as backups.